2/22/2024

 Chairman, President, and Chief Executive Officer

-Larry, thanks for the question.
-We had a good year with price in 2023.
+Yeah, Larry, thanks for the question.
+So we had a good year with price in 2023.
 We exceeded our goal of 50 basis points and came in above that.
 Our goal for 2024 is to deliver another 50 basis points, and I'd be hopeful that this is the third year of the pricing cycle, so I'd be hopeful that we'd be able to at least deliver that 50 basis points again.

 speaker

-Larry Beegleson
+Larry Beagleson

 speaker